1. Hong Kong’s “Friday” news project is a commie plot from Beijing, right?

 Nury Vittachi writes:

-Clearly there’s a difference between the general principles of standard western journalism (“If it bleeds, it leads”) and the equivalent in Asia, which has a different feel: calmer, less frenetic, and more reflective.
-In its idealized form, I think it can be seen as “Zen Journalism”.
+Clearly there’s a difference between the general principles of standard western journalism (“If it bleeds, it leads”) and the equivalent in Asia, which has a different feel: calmer, less frenetic, and more wedded to delivering information rather than getting people riled up.
+In its idealized form, I think it is evolving into something interesting, which we call “Zen Journalism”.
 That’s what we’re aiming to create.

 THE FREE SPEECH ISSUE